KyaahB/Password-Generator/ReadMe.md

 *How many characters would you like?* <br>
 -The answer is entered into a text field

-----The user is then asked to generate their password which triggers the following prompts and confirms.
+- The user is then asked to generate their password which triggers the following prompts and confirms.

 PROMPT TWO: <br>
 *Would you like special characters in your code?* <br>